dpwe/arduinoclocks/docs/2022-07-21-bedside-tcxo.md

 ![DS3231 board inside the clock radio](images/icf-with-ds3231.png)

 So far, the clock has been keeping good time, although it will take a few weeks before I can be sure it's no longer losing time.

+**Update 2022-08-25:** After a month, the bedside clock is ~4 sec slow, so something better than 2ppm.
+However, I thought I had tuned the DS3231 to around 0.1 ppm.
+It may be that it lost the trimming during installation (since the trimming relies on the battery backup to be preserved).
+However, the core DS3231 driving is evidently working, since this clock would previously lose a large fraction of a minute per month.